FyoAtEPL/DeKalbCemeteries/cemeteriesTownCity.md

 ---

 DeKalb County, Indiana, is largely rural.
 Many sites are not within a town.
 Addresses may also be inconsistent.
 For this reason, some cemeteries are listed according to their nearest town, along with any alternate addresses.
 Distances are measured by the closest town in miles.

+## Update - 2023-03-29
+Changed links to reflect combining of major sections with main cemeteries.
+Links now direct to main cemetery.

 ## Update - 2023-03-17
 Located Amish Cemetery